 '''

-(subvector vector start end)
+(subvector-fill! vector start end fill)

 '''

-This procedure is the vector analog of the substring procedure.
-It returns a newly allocated vector formed from the elements of the vector vector beginning with index start (inclusive) and ending with index end (exclusive).
+This procedure is like vector-fill!, but fills a selected part of the given vector.
+It sets the elements of the vector vector, beginning with index start (inclusive) and ending with index end (exclusive) to fill.
+The value returned is unspecified.